 Although the College will work diligently to adequately remove snow from the campus, there are times when a student may feel that the snow removal is inadequate.
 Students should report their concerns to the DSS Office and the office will forward the information to the appropriate department.

-Students requiring accessible parking should register their vehicles with Campus Police and provide proof of a state handicapped parking plate.
+Students requiring accessible parking should register their vehicles with College Police and provide proof of a state handicapped parking plate.
 Students with temporary disabilities should provide a doctor’s letter stating the nature of the temporary disability, the need for accessible parking and the expected duration of the need.
-DSS will inform Campus Police of the students’ need.
-The student should then work out appropriate parking arrangements with Campus Police.
+DSS will inform College Police of the students’ need.
+The student should then work out appropriate parking arrangements with College Police.

 Evacuation Procedures for Individuals with Disabilities

-Students who have a condition that may inhibit their ability to leave a campus facility easily and promptly, should self-identify with Campus Police.
-Whenever reasonably possible, and without endangering the health and safety of others or themselves, campus police officers will assist those individuals with mobility concerns in an emergency.
+Students who have a condition that may inhibit their ability to leave a campus facility easily and promptly, should self-identify with College Police.
+Whenever reasonably possible, and without endangering the health and safety of others or themselves, College Police officers will assist those individuals with mobility concerns in an emergency.
 When the intensity of the situation, i.e., fire, is such that it is not feasible for campus personnel to assist individuals with disabilities out of danger, then trained response teams can use the data provided to find and rescue anyone left behind.

 This page developed and maintained by Disability Services for Students.
 Send comments and suggestions to .